 Transactions since January 2020

 Under the transitional arrangements valid from February to December 2020, there are no effective changes to taxation treatment despite Britain's departure from the EU.

 Transactions should continue to be entered into as at present, the transitional arrangements maintain the current status quo.
 When it becomes necessary under the ongoing negotiations, Oracle system changes will be implemented to correctly account for import VAT and duties.
-The Tax Team continue to monitor the situation and develop training plans for when post December 2020 legislation is published.
+The Tax Team continue to monitor the situation and develop training plans for when detailed post-December 2020 legislation is published.

 UK VAT (after December 2020)

 Current government guidance is clear that: